krisnova/boopkit/README.md

 ### 1. Bad Checksum

 First the `boopkit-boop` tool will send a malformed TCP SYN packet with an empty checksum to the server over a `SOCK_RAW` socket.
 This will trigger `boopkit` remotely regardless of what TCP services are running.
-In theory this would work against a server that has no TCP services listening!
+This works against any Linux server running boopkit, regardless of the state of TCP services.

+Use `-p` with `boopkit-boop` to only use this first vector.

+⚠️ Some modern network hardware will DROP all malformed checksum packets such as the one required to exploit boopkit using this vector!

 ### 2. Sending ACK-RST packet